 During business hours

 Contact Raelene, my secretary.
 She will know where I am and how soon I’m available.

 Email: [email protected]

 Please contact the hospital where you had your surgery, tell them you have recently had surgery with me and ask to speak to the nurse manager.
-They will notify me and I will call you back.
-If you have not heard from me within an hour or two call again as I endeavour to call everyone back where possible.
+They will notify me, and I will call you back.
+If you have not heard from me within an hour or two, call again, as I endeavour to call everyone back where possible.

-THE EPWORTH – Freemasons or Hawthorn call (03) 9483 3833
+THE EPWORTH – call (03) 9483 3833

-If you are bleeding profusely, have badly damaged your nose or an emergency unrelated to your nose (Car accident, chest pain, etc) attend your nearest emergency department or call an ambulance and notify me as soon as you can.
+If you are bleeding profusely, have badly damaged your nose or have an emergency unrelated to your nose (Car accident, chest pain, etc.), attend your nearest emergency department or call an ambulance and notify me as soon as you can.
 I prefer to have you or a family member call me as soon as possible in these circumstances for me to help guide what you do and what gets done at Emergency to not damage your nose.
 Make sure somebody lets me know.
 Emergency staff will not always call.
 Have a phone on you so I can stay in contact as needed.